StyleTributeIT/api-documentation/get-product.md

 * **Error Response:**

-  * **Code:** 400 BAD REQUEST <br />
+  **Code:** 400 BAD REQUEST <br />
   Happen when the urlpath given was invalid or sku was invalid

 * **Getting Url Path:** <br />

   - Urlpath can be get from styletribute website,
-    - When we go to any product detail page as shown in image below
+    - When we go to any product detail page as shown in image 1.jpg
     - The path shall normally looks like - https://styletribute.com/product/floral-petal-dress.html
     - Text after the "/product/" will be the urlpath, in this case is floral-petal-dress.html

-  - Sku can be get from styletribute website as shown in image below
+  - Sku can be get from styletribute website as shown in image 2.jpg

 * **Sample Call:** <br />
   **By path**